MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-5608.md

 # Fixed Asset - Acquisition List (report)

-The *Fixed Asset - Acquisition List* report shows a list of all assets acquired within a given date range.

-You can also include fixed assets that are created but not yet acquired.
+The **Fixed Asset - Acquisition List** report lists all fixed assets acquired in a given date range.
+You can also include fixed assets that are created but aren't acquired.

 ## Use cases